jonathanGB/CSI4106-AI/2/report.md

 We assume pits **cannot** appear on the gold **and** wumpus tiles.

+We assume by default that the agent faces up.

 We don't start at [1,1], in reality at [0,0]; simpler to reason with, as python is a 0-based index.
 The map looks like this:

 |      |       |       |      |